jfmengels/blog/content/blog/elm-review-v2/index.md

 ## Much faster, and with a watch mode

-Version 1 focused on usability and on validating that `elm-review` was a good solution to the problems it tried to solve.
-Therefore, I put few efforts into making a performant tool at the time.
+Version 1 focused on usability and on validating that `elm-review` was a good solution for these problems.
+Performance was secondary.

 With version 2, performance was a focus, and the results are really good.
 Parsed files are now cached, so the initial run is still a bit slow, but subsequent runs are faster by several times.